11 WAYS TO CUT YOUR TRASH IN HALF

 Best of all, these tips are not only good, they’re good for you!
 In the short run, recycling and reuse can save you money, and in the long run, cutting trash makes your landfill last longer, saving you tax dollars.

 Your city or county has developed some great programs to make it easy for you to recycle.
-To find out more about your local programs, call the Waste Board at 1-800-553-2962 for the telephone number and name of your community recycling coordinator.
-Make sure you know the right way to recycle in your community.
+To find out more about your local programs, call the City of Needles at (760) 326-2115 x140.

 2. Recycle Carbonated Beverage Containers